-As summer comes to a close the weather will become cooler and it will be time to start taking out the air conditioners, pulling out the blankets, and putting away the summer clothing.
-Your cat may not want to come inside but it’s important to protect him from the chilly weather.
-Or you may have somehow become the new caretaker for a stray all summer long.
-Sometimes cats adopt you.
-Two of my childhood cats were found on the street and became family pets.
+As summer comes to a close and the nights become cooler, you may begin taking out the air conditioners, pulling out the blankets, and putting away the summer clothing.
+Your cat, however, may not want to come inside but it’s important to protect her/him from the chilly weather.
+Or you may have decided it’s time to no longer let your indoor/outdoor cat go out anymore due to age or traffic.

 Providing alternatives to climbing trees, chasing birds, and digging around in garbage may make your cat happier and more relaxed.
 Your cat might not want to go out or try to bolt out the door if it seems the “good life” is laying on the couch, training you to feed him, and having a bed to sleep on when you’re not there.